thehuongrbe/books/README.md

 ## cuda c programming guide
 ## CUDA by example: an introduction to general purpose gpu programming
 ## Python for Data Analysis
+## The Pragmatic Programmer: From Journeyman to Master
+## Code Complete